chauff/cse1500-web-transcripts/Assignment-1.md

 # Assignment 1

-The first part of this assignment gives you hands-­on experience in **HTTP**.
-In the second part you will make a head start with the design of your **board game web application**.
+The first part of this assignment gives you hands-on experience in **HTTP**.
+In the second part you will make a head start with the design of your **board game web application** (which you will further develop in assignments 2 and 3).

 ## 0. Preliminaries